FJNel/book-project/web/temp/Date-Parsing-Rules.md

 # Partial Date Parsing (Frontend)

-The backend date preview endpoint and Python helpers have been removed.
-Date parsing now lives in the frontend/Node layer at `web/assets/js/partial-date-parser.js` and is exported as both `module.exports.parsePartialDate` and `window.partialDateParser.parsePartialDate` for browser use.
+Date parsing lives in the frontend/Node layer at `web/assets/js/partial-date-parser.js` and is exported as both `module.exports.parsePartialDate` and `window.partialDateParser.parsePartialDate` for browser use.

 ## Quick Usage